(L.D. Benson) B.D. Parfitt, Systematic Botany 5(4): 416, 1980

 What is Opuntia martiniana?

-Opuntia martiniana is a prickly pear cactus found sporadically on gravelly or rocky soils between 1200-1650 m ft in the Hualapai Mts near Kingman, Arizona.
+Opuntia martiniana is a prickly pear cactus found sporadically on gravelly or rocky soils between 1200-1650 m ft in northwest Arizona and adjacent Nevada and California.

 O. martiniana cladodes are often circular or subcircular with long spines arising from the areoles.
 Cladodes are 9-16 cm across.
 The spines are pale yellow at the tips, changing to yellow and yellow-brown, and sometimes finally brown at the base.
 Overall the spines may appear golden or yellowish-brown.
 Most areoles have spines; typically there are 2 strong ones that are semi-vertical to the pad surface.
 Two or three lesser spines may be present but without such vertical presence.